gdbroman/broman.blog/_posts/2020/2020-09-18-learn-in-public.md

 - Documenting the process of learning some skill on Youtube
 - Publishing daily insights on a blog or social media platform (which is what I'm doing here)

 Surely, this requires humility.
 Putting yourself out there can be scary.
-But it's not as bad as you might think.
+But it's not as bad as one might think.

 When you read someone's helpful article or watch a vlog, do you think: *"What a goofball!"* Or, do you appreciate the insight he or she might have shared with you?